jadjoubran/laravel-ng-artisan-generators/README.md

 # Notes

-- Do not append the word `service` or `controller`, they will be automatically added for you.
+- Do not append the word `service`, it will be automatically added for you.